betaglot/plantabeta/docs/reference/Move/MoveMetron/MoveTeknik.md

         - [A Walk on the Wild Slide with Johnny Dawes ](https://www.youtube.com/watch?v=OuTOnNwLUbk&ab_channel=BaldEagleProductions)

-- MovementComplexity(+)
+- MovementTeknik(+)
     - DynamicMovement
-        - ArmSwing
+        - ArmKurve
-            - ArmSwing Inertia
+            - ArmKurve Inertia
             - ArmAbsorb
-            - The timing ArmSwing in multiple directions and speeds can be difficult to achieve.
+            - The timing ArmKurve in multiple directions and speeds can be difficult to achieve.
             - ArmResonanceSwing Timing
                 - Give Energy just before MovementLineReflection
-- RouteComplexity(+)
+- RouteTeknik(+)
     - CornerWall is probably the MostComplexRouteType possible, although there is currently no video of it.
     - Any WallType besides SlabWall.
     - No ReferencePoint in space for BodyPositioning.